 Clicky

-Have you noticed your PWC feeling a bit shaky when you try to take off?
+Have you noticed your personal watercraft (PWC) feeling a bit shaky when you try to take off?
 Or it feels like it wants to go, but doesn’t?

 Well, that could be due to a common issue known as cavitation.
-I notice that sometimes, people mistake it for “slipping gears.”
+I’ve noticed that sometimes, people mistake it for other common jet ski problems or will say the pump is “slipping gears.”

-The jet ski make eventually catch, and you can reach top speed, but it takes forever as it feels like the jet ski is “spinning its wheel’s”.
+Most people mistake cavitation in a PWC for “slipping gears” or a slow take-off.
+You may eventually catch, and the PWC can reach top speed, but it takes forever as it feels like the engine is “spinning its wheel’s”.

-Cavitation damage often results from sucking up debris such as rocks, sticks, ropes, and even unusual items like snakes (yes, it’s happened to me).
+When you suck up debris such as rocks, sticks, ropes, and even unusual items like snakes (yes, it’s happened to me), that creates cavitation in the jet pump.

 Comparing two Sea-Doo impellers one is damaged the other is good

-Since the most common reason for cavitation is something was sucked up, you will need to remove the item that was sucked up and repair the damage.
+The most common cavitation problem you’ll run into is that you sucked something up, this means you’ll need to remove the item that was sucked up and repair the damage.

 Steps:

-1. Get the jet ski out of the water and on a trailer or stand.
+1. It’s important to get the damaged watercraft out of the water and on a trailer or stand.

-2. Secure it so it doesn’t move and have the engine off.
+2. Secure the PWC so it doesn’t move and have the engine off.

 Sea-Doo pump front showing good impeller and good yellow wear ring looking between intake grates

-Note: You CAN NOT get to the jet pump from the inside of your machine, the pump is on the outside!!!
+Note: You CAN NOT get to the pump from the inside of the bilge, the pump is on the outside!!!
 I've had several people start to rip their engine apart to get to the pump, and it only makes things worse for themselves.

 But There Is Nothing In The Pump?!

-It is possible to take out the jet pump and notice nothing be stuck in it, but damage was still done.
+It is possible to take out the jet pump and notice nothing be stuck in it, but damage was still done and there’s horrible and excessive cavitation.

 Often, it only damages the wear ring, which is what it is designed to do.
-Jet skis are powerful, so the item that was once stuck is now blown out, but the damage has been done and it cavitates.
+It’s important to understand that these things are powerful, so the item that was once stuck is now blown out, but the damage to the pump has been done and it cavitates.

 Showing damaged impeller cone next to a good one.